We are now more worried about losing our jobs than ever before due to COVID-19.

 There are reports of a rise in racial workplace bullying with regards to employees from countries experiencing a high number of coronavirus cases.
 This has predominantly been experienced by Chinese employees.

-Mr. Luke Tapp, Partner at Pincent Masons Law Firm in Dubai has published an article regarding Employer-Employee Rights during COVID-19.
+Mr. Luke Tapp, Partner at Pinsent Masons Law Firm in Dubai has published an article regarding Employer-Employee Rights during COVID-19.